alchemist2016/DjangoEcommerceProject/README.md

 ## Some of the commands used in deployment
 The app was written and developed on Gitpod and was regularly committed and pushed to Github and Heroku.
-The following pip commands are necessary for the app to function properly. pip3 install django==1.11.29 pip3 freeze > requirements.txt django-admin startproject file_name .
+The following pip commands are necessary for the app to function properly.
+<pre><code>
+pip3 install django==1.11.29
+django-admin startproject file_name .
 django-admin startapp app_name
 python3 manage.py migrate